-Purina Cat Chow For All Cats is full of what cats need at any age, thanks to the four Cornerstones of Nutrition: High-quality protein for strong, lean muscles; healthy carbs for vital energy; essential fatty acids for a shiny coat; and 25 vitamins and minerals for immune health.
+Purina Cat Chow Complete is full of what cats need at any age, thanks to the four Cornerstones of Nutrition: High-quality protein for strong muscles; healthy carbs for vital energy; essential fatty acids for a shiny coat; and 25 essential vitamins and minerals.
 Plus, every meal is 100% complete and balanced with a taste cats love.

 Poultry by-product meal, corn meal, corn gluten meal, ground whole wheat, brewers rice, soy flour, animal fat preserved with mixed-tocopherols, fish meal, animal liver flavour, meat and bone meal, phosphoric acid, salt, calcium carbonate, choline chloride, potassium chloride, taurine, zinc sulphate, ferrous sulphate, Vitamin E supplement, manganese sulphate, niacin, copper sulphate, Vitamin A supplement, calcium pantothenate, thiamine mononitrate, Red 40, riboflavin supplement, Vitamin B-12 supplement, pyridoxine hydrochloride, folic acid, Vitamin D-3 supplement, calcium iodate, biotin, menadione sodium bisulfite complex (source of Vitamin K activity), sodium selenite.
 E-4501-C

 Animal feeding tests using Association of American Feed Control Officials (AAFCO) procedures substantiate that Purina Cat Chow Complete Advanced Nutrition For All Cats provides complete and balanced nutrition for all life stages of cats.